sit21cs004/CODSOFT/README.md

 # CODSOFT
-I have successfully completed my task "TO-DO LIST" using Python.
+I have successfully completed my all the 3 tasks using Python.